rocifier/udt/README.md

     mocha

-To debug tests using `debugger;` statement as breakpoint in iron-node:
+To debug tests use `debugger;` statements in code as breakpoints for iron-node:

     npm run debug-mocha